PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

 * click `Save and sync` to finish.

-**Change the content of the question**

-To provide a simple example, here we first create a question without any randomization, by modifying the file [question.html](question.md#question-questionhtml).

-* go to the `Files` tab.

-* click the `Edit` button next to `question.html`.

-* Modify the content of the file.
-You may want to start by copying this simple example:

-* click `Save and sync`

-* go to the `Preview` tab to see your question.
-Try it out!

-* if you go back to the question tab, you should see your new question.

-Note that this question does not use any server side code, and for that reason, the file `server.py` is not needed.
-Indeed, you could just delete `server.py` for this question. (we will not remove the file for the purpose of the following steps of this tutorial).

-### 2) Creating a new question from an existing one inside your course
+### 3) Creating a new question from an existing one inside your course

+We'll now create a new question using an existing one inside the course.
+We will adapt the previous geometry question to add randomization to the question.

-* from the `Questions` tab, select the question you want to copy.
-As an example, we will use the question with QID `find_rectangle_area`.
+* From the `Questions` tab, select the question you create with QID `find_rectangle_area`.

-* go to the `Settings` tab.

-* click the button `Make a copy of this question`.
+* Go to the `Settings` tab, and click the button `Make a copy of this question`.
 Click `Submit` to make a copy of the question inside your own course.

+Notice that the `title` and `QID`, which are "Find the area of a rectangle (copy 1)" and `find_rectangle_area_copy1`, respectively.
+We are in the `Settings` tab of the new question, **not** the previous one.
+Any edits you make won't affect the previous question.

 * click the button `Change QID` to change the question ID name.
-In this example, we will use `find_rectangle_area_rand`.
+In this example, we will use `find_rectangle_area_rand`, in anticipation of adding randomization to the question.

 * click the `Edit` button next to `info.json`.

 * change the question `title`.
 In this case, you can just remove `(copy 1)` from the title, come up with another one, or leave it as is.

-* you can change `topic` and `tags` as needed.
+You can change `topic` and `tags` as needed.
+Since the question will be very similar to the last one, leaving them as is should be fine.
+You may want to add an additional tag, `"rand"`.
+When you have written many questions for your course, it can be useful to have a tag indicating which questions have randomization.

 * click `Save and sync`.